Bachelor of Arts in Anthropology

 Human Osteology and Functional Anatomy May be used as a Biological Anthropology elective or Laboratory and Field Methods requirement, but not both.

-Community Engaged Research Methods May be used as a Sociocultural Anthropology elective or Laboratory and Field Methods requirement, but not both.
+Methods in Sociocultural Anthropology May be used as a Sociocultural Anthropology elective or Laboratory and Field Methods requirement, but not both.

 Museum Research and Exhibit Development May be used as a Sociocultural Anthropology elective or Laboratory and Field Methods requirement, but not both.